 Men's Well-being: Mind, Body And Spirit

 How are you feeling now that the Christmas holiday and New Year celebrations are over?
-Raring to go?
+Lethargic?
 Sluggish?
 Under the weather?
 Completely meh?
 You may be surprised to hear that a man's well-being is not simply down to physical conditioning ...

 At Rugged & Tough, we think that all aspects of men's well-being are truly important!

-Whether you work on a building site, a warehouse or in a shop or office, most men have been indoctrinated to think that physical fitness is the be all and end all when it comes to their health.
+Whether you work on a building site, in a warehouse, a shop or office, most men have been indoctrinated to think that physical fitness is the be all and end all when it comes to their health.

 "But there's a lot more to it than that!"